 Before I joined Stevens, I worked in Supply Chain Management at a telecommunications company, Siemens Shanghai Mobile Communications, in Shanghai, China.
 While a Ph.D. student at Georgia Tech, I worked as a teaching assistant, research assistant, international education assistant, and instructor.
 At Stevens, in addition to my faculty role, I am also the director of the Gender and Cultural Studies program.
 I organize workshops, academic talks, and cultural events.

-- Board of Trustees Committee on Academic Affairs Member
+- Board of Trustees Committee on Academic and Students Affairs Member

 - CAL Dean Reappointment Committee Member